sumberg/kex_japan_2018/report/report.md

 * Scrum Master
   - Responsible for ensuring that Scrum is understood and enacted [@ScrumGuide, p.
 6] by making sure that the each member of the team follows the Scrum theory, practice, and rules.
 * Product Owner
-  - Responsible for maximizing the value of the product and the work of the development team,[@ScrumGuide, p.
-5] and of managing the so called "Product Backlog", which contains items/tasks/requirements(?) that are to be completed in order for the product to meet the definition of done.
+  - Responsible for maximizing the value of the product and the work of the development team[@ScrumGuide, p.
+5], and of managing the so called "Product Backlog", which contains items/tasks/requirements(?) that are to be completed in order for the product to meet the definition of done.
 * Developer
-  - Professionals who do the development work by delivering potentially releasable software at the end of each sprint [@ScrumGuide, p.
-6].
+  - Professionals who do the development work by delivering potentially releasable software at the end of each sprint.[@ScrumGuide, p.
+6]

 The framework employs four formal events that help make sure that the team can deliver at the end of each sprint.
-These events are known as Sprint Planning, Daily Scrum, Sprint Review and Sprint Retrospective [@ScrumGuide, p.
-7].
+These events are known as Sprint Planning, Daily Scrum, Sprint Review and Sprint Retrospective.[@ScrumGuide, p.
+7]

 * Sprint Planning
   - The Scrum team collaboratively decides on what can be delivered at the end of the sprint by moving tasks from the Product Backlog to a Sprint.[@ScrumKniberg, p.
 24] A Sprint Goal is then created, which is a goal set by the team that can be reached by implementing the items in the Sprint backlog.